model-checking/kani/src/kani-compiler/README.md

 This is a temporary wrapper that can be used to compiler rust into gotoc.
-This binary should not be used on its own and it should be used via `rmc` or `cargo-rmc` commands.
+This binary should not be used on its own and it should be used via `kani` or `cargo-kani` commands.

 ### Notes for developers: